turnertg/solr-rpm/README.md

 Code to build an RPM for Apache Solr 8.x.x+ on Red Hat and derivative OSes.

-To use, first setup your development environment by running
+To use, first setup your development environment for docker or podman containers.

-    sudo ./setup.sh

-Once that is done you can build an RPM by running
+Once that is done you can build an RPM by running something to this effect and retrieving the artifact from `/tmp/solr-VERSION-rpm` on the final container.

-    ./build.sh 8.9.0 mycompany
+    sudo docker build --network=dlan --build-arg="SOLR_X_Y_Z_VERSION=8.9.0" --build-arg="RPM_REL=2" -t turnertg/solr-rpm:centos7 -f Dockerfile .

 Install the built RPM using